Frequently Asked Questions

 What is a plan of care?

 A plan of care is a patients frequency of visits and their specific homework.
 A plan of care is established for each patient at the beginning of their care based upon the clinical findings of your Initial Assessment and Treatment and is updated as a patient progresses and sees symptom resolution.
-Your PT and you will agree on a plan of care (weekly, biweekly, etc.) and any changes made will be discussed with your PT before they are reflected on the schedule.
+Your therapist and you will agree on a plan of care (weekly, biweekly, etc.) and any changes made will be discussed with your therapist before they are reflected on the schedule.
 Consistency with homework and with treatments is essential to the progress you see during care.

 Cancelling and Rescheduling Treatments